Class of 1999

 Carl Wherry, MSN’99, is president of the West Los Angeles North Chapter of the California Association for Nurse Practitioners as well as speaker of the house for its annual House of Delegates (2016).

 Angela Wilson-Liverman, MSN’99, received the Mary Jane Werthan Award from the Vanderbilt University Margaret Cuninggim Women’s Center in March 2018 for her contributions to the advancement of women at the university.
-In 2017, she received the VUSN Alumni Award for Excellence in Nursing and the Advance Practice Nurse of the Year Award from the March of Dimes Tennessee Chapter, and presented "Initiating Medication in your Gestational Diabetic Patient," at the American College of Nurse-Midwives conference.
+In 2017, she received the Alumni Award for Excellence in Nursing presented by the VUSN Alumni Association at the school’s annual awards ceremony in October, and the Advance Practice Nurse of the Year Award from the March of Dimes Tennessee Chapter.
+Angela presented "Initiating Medication in your Gestational Diabetic Patient," at that year’s American College of Nurse-Midwives conference.
 She is director of advanced practice for obstetrics/gynecology at Vanderbilt University Medical Center and associate professor of clinical obstetrics and gynecology at the School of Medicine.

-Jennifer Ezell Wilbeck, MSN’99, PMC’06, was featured by Prevention in March 2020 in an interview about fevers and what to look for regarding COVID-19.
+Jennifer Ezell Wilbeck, MSN’99, PMC’06, was interviewed in the summer of 2021 for the NP Schools blog on “Day in the Life of an Emergency NP: Two Experts Share Their Perspectives.”
+She is co-author of “Revisioning the ENP among Emergency Workforce Changes: Specialty or Population?” published in Advanced Emergency Nursing Journal , in July/September, and a contributing author for the first edition of Emergency Nurse Practitioner Core Curriculum, published by Springer in August.
+She presented at the American Association of Nurse Practitioners conference in September and was interviewed for the NP Pulse: The Voice of Nurse Practitioners podcast in November.
+Jennifer was featured by Prevention in March 2020 in an interview about fevers and what to look for regarding COVID-19.
 She moderated a panel, “Recommendations for Improving National Nurse Preparedness for Pandemic Response: Early Lessons from COVID-19,” hosted by the American College of Medical Toxology in June, and received a Certified Nurse Award from the American Nurses Credentialing Center.
-Jennifer co-authored “Ensuring Relevance and Currency for the Emergency Nurse Practitioner Profession: A Call for Collaboration,” published in the October/December issue of the Advanced Emergency Nursing Journal .
-In April 2019, she co-presented “Trauma-informed Care for the Sexual Assault Survivor,” at the Association of Women's Health, Obstetric and Neonatal Nurses regional section conference, and co-authored “Dental Pain Relief in the Age of ALTO,” published in the July/September issue of Advanced Emergency Nursing Journal .
-Also that year, Jennifer co-published "Supporting Program Rigor in Newly Developed Specialty Academic Programs: Use of a Self-evaluation Reporting Tool for Emergency Nurse Practitioner Academic Programs," for Journal of the American Association of Nurse Practitioners in August, and a poster she co-presented received first place at the International Association of Forensic Nurses conference that September.
+She co-authored “Ensuring Relevance and Currency for the Emergency Nurse Practitioner Profession: A Call for Collaboration,” published in the October/December issue of the Advanced Emergency Nursing Journal .
+In April 2019, Jennifer co-presented “Trauma-informed Care for the Sexual Assault Survivor,” at the Association of Women's Health, Obstetric and Neonatal Nurses regional section conference, and co-authored “Dental Pain Relief in the Age of ALTO,” published in the July/September issue of Advanced Emergency Nursing Journal .
+Also that year, she co-published "Supporting Program Rigor in Newly Developed Specialty Academic Programs: Use of a Self-evaluation Reporting Tool for Emergency Nurse Practitioner Academic Programs," for Journal of the American Association of Nurse Practitioners in August, and a poster she co-presented received first place at the International Association of Forensic Nurses conference that September.
 Jennifer was inducted as a fellow in the American Academy of Nursing in October.
-She became director of VUSN’s emergency nurse practitioner program in June 2018.
+Jennifer became director of VUSN’s emergency nurse practitioner program in June 2018.
 She received the VUSN Dean's Award for Faculty Achievement in Academic Endeavors and the Advance Practice Nurse of the Year Award from the March of Dimes Tennessee Chapter, both in 2017.
 She was named fellow by the American Association for Nurse Practitioners in 2016.

-Melody Riggenbach Wilkinson, MSN’99, co-presented “Teaching Academics,” at the American Association of Nurse Practitioners conference in June 2019.
-She was named a fellow of the AANP in June 2018.
+Melody Riggenbach Wilkinson, MSN’99, co-presented “Teaching Academics,” at the American Association of Nurse Practitioners conference in June 2019, and was named a fellow of the AANP in June 2018.
 Melody is assistant professor at Georgetown University in Washington, D.C.